jacobkap/crimebythenumbers/docs/intro-to-r.md

 ### Opening an R Script

 When you want to open up a new R Script you can click File on the very top left, then R Script.
 It will open up the script in a new tab inside of the Source panel.
-There are also a number of other file options available: R Presentation which can make Powerpoints, R Markdown which can make Word Documents or PDFs that incorporate R code used to make tables or graphs (and which we'll cover in Chapter \@ref(r-markdown)), and Shiny Web App to make websites using R. There is too much to cover for an introductory book such as this but keep in mind the wide capabilities of R if you have another task to do.
+There are also a number of other file options available: R Presentation which can make PowerPoints, R Markdown which can make Word Documents or PDFs that incorporate R code used to make tables or graphs (and which we'll cover in Chapter \@ref(r-markdown)), and Shiny Web App to make websites using R. There is too much to cover for an introductory book such as this but keep in mind the wide capabilities of R if you have another task to do.

 ![](images/rstudio_2.PNG)

 ### Setting the working directory

 Many research projects incorporate data that someone else (such as the FBI or a local police agency) has put together.
-In these cases we need to load the data into R to be able to use it.
+In these cases, we need to load the data into R to be able to use it.
 In a little bit we'll load a data set into R and start working on it but let's take a step back now and think about how to even load data.
-First we'll need to get the data onto our computer somehow, probably by downloading it from an agency's website.
+First, we'll need to get the data onto our computer somehow, probably by downloading it from an agency's website.
 Let's be specific - we don't download it to our computer, we download it to a specific folder on our computer (usually defaulted to the Downloads folder on a Windows machine).
 So let's say you wanted to load a file called "data" into R. If you have a file called "data" in both your Desktop and your Downloads folder, R wouldn't know which one you wanted.
 And unless your data was in the folder R searches by default (which may not be where the file is downloaded by default), R won't know which file to load.

 We need to tell R explicitly which folder has the data to load.
 We do this by setting the "Working Directory" (or the "Folders where I want you, R, to look for my data" in more simple terms).
 To set a working directory in R click the Session tab on the top menu, scroll to Set Working Directory, then click Choose Directory.
 This will open a window where you can navigate to the folder you want.

 ![](images/rstudio_3.PNG)

 After clicking Open in that window you'll see a new line of code in the Console starting with `setwd()` and inside of the parentheses is the route your computer takes to get to the folder you selected.
 And now R knows which folder to look in for the data you want.
 It is good form to start your R Script with `setwd()` to make sure you can load the data.
-So copy that line of code that says `setwd()` (which stands for "set working directory"), including everything in the parentheses, to your R Script when you start working.
+Copy the line of code that says `setwd()` (which stands for "set working directory"), including everything in the parentheses, to your R Script when you start working.

 ### Changing RStudio